MikeWoodward/English-Football-Forecasting/Notes/league_notes.md

 The intention of awarding 3 points was to encourage teams to go for a win rather than settling for a draw.

+(Obviously, there's no promotion from the top league, but the top teams in the league play in the UEFA Champions League, a European-level club competition.
+This can be extremely lucrative as this league is the most watched in the world.
+In other words, there's a financial benefit to being at the top of the top league.)

 # The English football league structure

 English football has undergone a number of organizational changes over the years, including a number of confusing name changes.
 However, the basic structure has stayted the same: a hierarchical set of leagues with promotion and relegation between them.